Gitting back to Git

 Why I Went Back to Git#

-Using Syncthing works perfectly on my personal laptop and my Syncthing VM.
-It does not work well on my work laptop.
+Using Syncthing works perfectly on my personal laptop and my VM.
+It does not work well on my work laptop when I am at work.
 I figure that it’s some obscure networking thing.
 I am trying to stay below the radar, so I don’t want to fiddle with things on the network.
 The problem with not syncing files between my personal laptop and my work laptop is there is no Source of Truth for my writing files.
-This is the problem that Git was purpose-built to solve.
+This is the exact situation that Git was purpose-built for.

-In my research I learned that you can create a remote Git repository anywhere with Git and SSH.
-So I have built a small Linux container to serve as my staging area.
-Git can do all manner of things, and I will get to some of them eventually, but for now, I am building some of the foundational tools.
+In my research, I learned that you can create a remote Git repository anywhere with Git and SSH.
+So I have built a small Linux container to serve as my staging server.
+Git can do all manner of things, and I will get to some of them eventually, but for now, I am building some foundational tools.

 Bare Remote Repos#

-A bare git repo keeps all of the repo’s files in the Git database, rather than a work directory on the filesystem.
+A bare git repo keeps all the repo’s files in the Git database, rather than a work directory on the file system.
 This is great for people like me that go apeshit with the remove command.
 This is important for a remote repo because no working directory means no local edits and no check in/check out problems, or so I am told.

-A remote repo is like having a private Git server without running a Git server like Gitea.
+A remote repo is like having a private headless Git server without using a standalone Git server like Gitea.
 Since it’s just me, and my multiple websites, I figured that was the way to go.
 Also, you can connect to the remote repo via SSH, which I prefer over almost anything else.
+Any time I want a fresh copy of the writing I want to work on, I just pull it from git.

-To create my bare remote repo, I connected to my staging server and installed Git, then created subfolders in my home directory.
+To create my bare remote repo, I connected to my staging server via SSH and installed Git.
+I then created subfolders in my home directory.

 sudo apt install git